 Business Today: Revenue of Brooklinen just in 2017 was around $48 million.
 Revenue increased 40% to nearly $100 million in 2019.
 In 2020 Brooklinen raised $50 million from private equity group Summit Partners.

-These crowdfunding success stories are amazing examples of how startups can boost their business when they are looking for an investment source for their startups or if the founders don’t want to give shares at the early stages of their company’s formation.
-Hopefully, these crowdfunding successes will help your company or product reach its full potential.
+These crowdfunding success stories are amazing examples of how startups can boost their business when they are looking for an investment source for their startups.
+Hopefully, these crowdfunding successes will help your company or product reach its full potential, also, kickstart your way to success with Crowdfunding Secrets.

 Feel free to ask questions or support me with your comments and if you like this article, we can make it a series of similar successfully crowdfunded businesses.